Meet the Armadillo

 Screaming Armadillo

-The screaming armadillo has more hair than any other species of armadillos.
-Moreover, it has around 18 bands, but only 6 to 8 out of them are movable.
+The screaming armadillo is the hairiest of all species.
+It has around 18 bands on its body, but only 6 to 8 of them can move.

 Habitat and Behavior